Falcon LogScale 1.177.0 GA (2025-02-25)

 Alerts and Scheduled Searches are now consolidated under one page called

-page, streamlining the process of creating triggers.
+Searchpage, streamlining the process of creating triggers.
 This option opens a side panel where you can select a query type, live or scheduled search, and configure other trigger properties.For scheduled searches, the Delay run option allows you to offset the scheduled search to make sure the search doesn't miss late arriving events.
-For information about this setting, see Scheduled search properties.
+For information about this setting, see Scheduled Search Properties.

-There is also a new Frequency option to run scheduled searches on a daily, weekly, or monthly schedule.
+The new Frequency option is also available to run scheduled searches on a daily, weekly, or monthly schedule.

 The Time window for scheduled searches must now be in whole seconds.